 Listed below are some things to consider when selecting a breeder:

-Has the breeder done the recommended health testing recommended by the Chihuahua Club of America which involves CERF, OFA and heart testing?
+Has the breeder done the recommended health testing recommended by the parent club?

 Is the breeder aware of the genetic health concerns within the breed?

 Be cautious of breeders that have puppies available all the time or have several breed types.